sebaslogen/resaca/resacahilt/README.md

 Examples:

 <details open>
-  <summary>Scope to a Composable a ViewModel injected by Hilt</summary>
+  <summary>Scope a ViewModel injected by Hilt to a Composable</summary>

 ```kotlin
 @Composable